LouisonVedel/ESG-Adjusted-Volatility-Options/00_Documentation/REPRODUCIBILITY.md

 # Reproducibility and Data Provenance

-The empirical pipeline is organised under the thesis Data/03_Rebuild directory.

 The volatility stage uses the locked 344-firm forecasting panel and 15-model OOS output.
 The option stage uses the locked integrated option panel, merged forecast-option observations, Black-76 pricing outputs, signal construction, vega-hedged trade records, and final backtest/QC files.

 Equity and market-data fields used in the rebuild were obtained through Refinitiv Eikon / LSEG.
 The option dataset is sourced from OptionMetrics, while the LSEG forward price is used directly in the Black-76 pricing stage.
 The USD 1 million capital figure is a reference notional used to express strategy performance on a common scale, not a broker margin requirement.